 Twenty diseased sheep suffering from recurrent outbreak infection with pneumonia in Menofia Governorate were investigated.
 They were treated with antibiotics till the disappearance of respiratory symptoms, then a new pneumonia outbreak associated with lameness appeared in lambs aged between 2 to 5 months in the same farm and so, further clinical examination were done on these lambs.
-Nasal and ocular swabs were taken from lambs either apparently healthy or diseased lambs, 20 each and subjected for mycoplasma isolation and identification.
-Four apparent healthy lambs were randomly selected and were considered as group 1 (G1).
-While the four lambs found to be co-infected with both Mycoplasma species were considered as group 2 (G2).
-Serum and anti-coagulated blood samples were taken from G1 and G2 to evaluate the serum lysozyme activity, serum NO levels and hematological profile analysis.
-The anti-coagulated blood samples were collected on dipotassium ethylenediaminetetraacetic acid (EDTA) as an anticoagulant.
+Nasal and ocular swabs were taken from lambs either apparently healthy (group 1, G1) or diseased (group 2, G2), 20 each and subjected for mycoplasma isolation and identification.
+Moreover, serum and anti-coagulated blood samples were taken from the investigated lambs to evaluate the serum lysozyme activity and NO levels and hematological analysis, respectively.
+The anticoagulated blood samples were collected on dipotassium ethylenediaminetetraacetic acid (EDTA) as an anticoagulant.